ckchessmaster/Simple-VPN-With-TLS/README.md

     type make install
 8. From here on out operate all commands in the  Simple-VPN-With-TLS directory of each machine

-### NOTE If your addresses differ from the assumptions after running ifconfig -a, mtach the assumptions and replace in next steps
+### NOTE If your addresses differ from the assumptions after running ifconfig -a, match the assumptions and replace in next steps

+## for non-Encrypted connection follow steps 9-14
+## for help using vpnClient or vpnServer use : sudo ./vpnServer -h  or sudo ./vpnClient -h

 9. On Server:   sudo ./vpnServer -d  (the -d will debug to command line)
-10. on Client:  sudo ./vpnClient -i 10.0.2.4 sudo ifconfig tun0 10.4.2.97/24 up
-                sudo route add -net 10.4.2.0/24 tun0
-                sudo route add -net 10.0.1.0/24 tun0
+10. on Client:  sudo ./vpnClient -i 10.0.2.4 (-i tells client what ip server is at) sudo ifconfig tun0 10.4.2.97/24 up sudo route add -net 10.4.2.0/24 tun0 sudo route add -net 10.0.1.0/24 tun0